CUBRID/cubrid-manual/en/ha.rst

            continue ? ([y]es / [n]o / [s]kip) : y

-14. At this step, restart the copylogdb process and the applylogdb process of the master node.
+14. At this step, restart replication of the master node.
 Enter y to the question.

     ::